Disinfect (almost) everything in your home!

 The UVee Clean Sanitization Unit

-It’s called the UVee Clean – and it’s primary purpose is to sanitize adult toys; something that requires thorough disinfection for safety and hygiene.
+It’s called the UVee Clean – and its primary purpose is to clean adult toys, something that requires thorough disinfection for safety and hygiene.

-In 2009, a couple of researchers isolated the bacteria on the surface of a cell phone and found that amongst the population on your favorite device were such nasties as: E. Coli, and Staphylococcus Aureus.
+In fact, there are nearly 30,000 bacteria per square inch on your phone and found that amongst the population on your favorite device were such nasties as E. Coli and Staphylococcus Aureus.

 The commonly found bacteria on a phone can lead to diseases and infections such as pink eye, staph infection, and even the flu.

-Some of the bacteria found on a phone (especially those previously mentioned) are also largely antibiotic resistant – meaning that regularly cleaning your phone could be a matter of life and death.
+Some of the bacteria found on a phone (especially those previously mentioned) are also largely antibiotic-resistant.
+Regularly cleaning your phone could indeed be a matter of life and death.

 Your smartphone is this dirty because of how beloved it is.

-Most people whip out their phone at the dinner table, on public transport, and even on the toilet.
+Most people whip out their phones at the dinner table, on public transport, and even on the toilet.

 Unsurprisingly, a smartphone is a veritable germ paradise.

-Before you reach for the Dettol or alcohol (which don’t do the greatest job anyway, seeming you have to avoid certain parts of your phone – and alcohol may even damage your screen), consider using a UV-C sanitizing device.
+Before you reach for the Dettol or alcohol (which don’t do the best job anyway - seeming you have to avoid certain parts of your phone and alcohol may even damage your screen), consider using a UV-C cleaning device.

-The UVee Clean, isn’t just perfect for sex toys, is a perfect smartphone disinfectant.
+The UVee Clean isn’t just perfect for sex toys.
+It’s a perfect smartphone disinfectant.

-One UVee Clean can also charge and sanitize multiple smart phones at once, so it’s a great investment for the hygiene conscious family, or couple.
+One UVee Clean can also charge and cleaning multiple smartphones at once, so it’s a great investment for the hygiene-conscious family or couple.